pooncs/learn_cv_with_cpp/Module_12/ex09_npp/readme.md

 ## Practical Motivation
 NVIDIA provides a vast library of hand-tuned image processing functions (resizing, filtering, color conversion, statistics).
 For standard operations, NPP is often faster and much easier to maintain than custom kernels.
 It's the "OpenCV of GPU".

+**Analogy:**
+*   **Custom Kernels (CUDA):** Writing your own sorting algorithm in Assembly.
+Optimized, but hard to write and maintain.
+*   **NPP:** Using `std::sort`.
+It's already written by experts, heavily optimized, and you just call it.
+Use NPP whenever possible; write custom kernels only when NPP doesn't have what you need.

 ## Theory: Strides and ROI
 -   **Step/Stride:** Row alignment in bytes.
 NPP functions require the stride.
 -   **NppiSize:** Struct `{width, height}` defining image dimensions.